sjkim1995/SE.Redis-Benchmark/README.md

 # StackExchange.Redis Benchmark Tool
-Console app for benchmarking StackExchange.Redis client performance.
-Outputs latency, throughput, memory, and CPU statistics to a CSV file.
+Console app for benchmarking the StackExchange.Redis [client](https://stackexchange.github.io/StackExchange.Redis/).
+Unlike the redis-benchmark [tool](https://redis.io/topics/benchmarks), this tool focuses on measuring performance on the <b>client</b> machine.

 The app takes in a number of ops ```X``` to execute in parallel and a duration ```Y``` for execution.
 It calls ```db.StringGetAsync``` ```X``` times in parallel on a dummy key inserted into the cache at the start of the trial  for ```Y``` seconds.
 When this finished, the app calculates and writes the average latency, median latency, average throughput, and CPU and memory usage through time to a CSV file.